 - DJI Matrice 200 Commercial Quadcopter – Redundancy with dual battery, IMU and Satellite navigation systems.
 You can mount 2 cameras under the quadcopter (e.g thermal and zoom camera).
 Also, mount a camera on top of Matrice 200, which makes surveying of bridges real easy.
 The Matrice 200 has 6 directions of collision avoidance using ToF laser, Ultrasonic and Vision sensors

 Intelligent Flight Systems

-All these latest drones have intelligent flight controllers and modes such as Follow Me, Active Tracking, Waypoints, Return To Home and many others.
-The latest Phantom 4 Pro from DJI has the most autonomous intelligent flight modes of any drone.
+All these latest drones have intelligent flight controllers and modes such as Follow Me, Active Tracking, Waypoints, Return To Home and others.
+The Phantom 4 Pro from DJI has the most autonomous intelligent flight modes of any drone.
 The Phantom 4 Pro has the following intelligent flight modes;

 - Active Track (Profile, Spotlight, Circle)

 - Draw Waypoints